 All of the trainings and resources available on this site are intended to help you learn and grow and become more qualified in your work.

-Direct Service Workers are the backbone of Maine’s long term support services system.
-Elders, adults, and children with long term disabilities living in the community depend on competent, qualified, and reliable direct service workers to live safely and successfully in their communities and homes.
+People with long term disabilities living in the community depend on competent, qualified, and reliable direct service workers to live safely and successfully in their communities and homes.

 As a Direct Service Worker, you play a huge role in determining the quality of care and quality of life of the people you serve.